Depression in Women

 How are PMS and PMDD treated?

 Many women who suffer with depression along with PMS or PMDD find improvement through exercise or meditation.
 For individuals with severe symptoms, medicine, individual or group psychotherapy, or stress management may be helpful.
+Your primary care doctor or Ob-Gyn is a good place to start.
+Your doctor can screen you for depression and treat your symptoms.

 Does depression in women occur during pregnancy?